kinshukdhingra/college_AI/models/Fine_Tuned_Intent_Model/README.md

 - loss:CosineSimilarityLoss
 base_model: sentence-transformers/all-MiniLM-L6-v2
 widget:
-- source_sentence: Are internships provided?
+- source_sentence: Is there access to virtual labs?
   sentences:
-  - Does the college have a mission statement?
-  - Are classrooms equipped with smart boards?
   - Do you help students find internships?
-- source_sentence: Do faculty members have industry experience?
+  - Do you offer evening or weekend classes?
+  - Are recorded lectures provided?
+- source_sentence: Are there any diploma programs?
   sentences:
+  - What are the eligibility criteria for admission?
+  - Is there a research center for PhD students?
+  - Can I pursue certificate courses here?
+- source_sentence: What is the highest package offered?
+  sentences:
+  - Are there leadership development programs?
   - What is the admission process?
-  - What are the options for cross-cultural learning?
-  - Are professors approachable for students?
-- source_sentence: Can alumni help students with placements?
+  - Do you have a career placement cell?
+- source_sentence: When was the college established?
   sentences:
+  - What is the average placement percentage?
+  - What types of degrees can I pursue here?
-  - Who is Head of Department Of SSD?
+  - What is the history of this institution?
-  - Is there a business school or management department?
+- source_sentence: Is there a cultural festival?
-  - Is there an alumni association?
-- source_sentence: Can I participate in research projects?
   sentences:
-  - Are recorded lectures provided?
-  - Does the college offer global exposure?
+  - Can I participate in student exchange programs?
-  - Is there funding available for research?
+  - Are sports facilities available for students?
-- source_sentence: What kind of extracurricular activities are available?
-  sentences:
-  - Who are some notable faculty members?
-  - Do you organize annual events?
-  - Does this college have the Engineering Department?
+  - Are there any research labs available?
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---